Alpine Brigade "Taurinense": 1990s reorganization

 When the Alpine Brigade "Cadore" was disbanded in 1997, the two remaining regiments of that brigade passed to the Alpine Brigade "Julia", which in turn ceded the 9th Alpini Regiment to the "Taurinense".
 At the same time the Alpini (Recruits Training) Battalion "Mondovì" was disbanded.
 The same year the 2nd Alpini Regiment moved from Borgo San Dalmazzo into the base of the disbanded "Mondovì" in Cuneo.
 In 2002 the Logistic Battalion "Taurinense" was disbanded.
 On 1 September 2002 the 2nd Battalion of the Ferrovieri Engineer Regiment was merged with the Engineer Company of the brigade's Command and Tactical Supports Unit to form the 32nd Engineer Battalion, which joined the Taurinense on the same date.
 In On 24 September 2004 the 32nd Engineer Battalion was expanded to 32nd Engineer Regiment.

-Current organization
+Organization

 The brigade is part of the Alpine Troops Command and based in the Piedmont region of northern Italy, with the 9th Alpini Regiment based in the central region of Abruzzo.
 The brigade headquarters is in the city of Turin.
 As of 4 October 2022 the brigade is organized as follows: